6 Signs You May Need to Replace Your Gym Floor

-Gaps & Separation
+2. Gaps and Separation

 With wood gym flooring, it is expected to have some movement throughout the seasons due to changes in the environment.
 This environment must stay as stable as possible to keep your gym floors in the best condition.
 Too much humidity will cause wood boards to expand, while too dry of air will lead to gaps between boards.

 By checking your HVAC system, you can ensure humidity stays at a stable range of 35-55 percent.
 If your humidity level is commonly out of that range, you may notice more movement on your flooring.
 Over time, this can lead to major gaps and cracks, which may cause injuries to both athletes and spectators.
 Keeping a level humidity in your gym is the easiest way to prevent the separation of wood flooring.

 If you observe cupping or crowning on your floors, that is a clear sign of water damage.
 This is when wood floorboards are warped, making the edges uneven with the center of the board.
 If the water source is removed, the flooring may return to its natural state.